 The TOE is ePassport IC (including necessary software).
 This ePassport IC is composed of IC chip hardware with the contactless communication interface, and basic software (operating system) and ePassport application program that are installed in the said hardware (hereinafter, the term an "IC chip" shall mean an "ePassport IC").
-An external antenna is connected to the IC chip for contactless communication purpose, and the IC chip is embedded in the plastic sheet together with the antenna to constitute a portion of a passport booklet.
+An external antenna is connected to the IC chip for contactless communication purpose, and the IC chip is embedded with the antenna to constitute a portion of a passport booklet.